 On a walking safari, you have a chance to see wildlife in a totally different way than in a vehicle.
 You’ll go with armed rangers and step-by-step discover the Arusha National Park and Tarangire National Park.

 Canoe safari, birdwatching and seeing the wildlife from water is possible in lake Manyara, Arusha National Park, and Lake Duluti.

-Individual safari is the best option when you’d like to spend quality times with your loved ones.
-May it be family safari, honey moon trip, only girlfriends gathering or private photography tour – here you dictate the rhythm of the day and our guides and drivers will help you have the best possible experience.
+Individual safari is the best option when you’d like to spend quality time with your loved ones.
+May it be a family safari, honeymoon trip, only girlfriends gathering or private photography tour – here you dictate the rhythm of the day and our guides and drivers will help you have the best possible experience.